jerryjyuan/whiteboard/README.md

    ```

 ## Deploying to Cloud Foundry

+> **IMPORTANT**
+>
+> This application is currently deployed to Production, and is quite difficult to build/deploy, so this section is mostly here as a historical reference.

 In order to deploy this, you will need to have installed quite a few things